Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. Upgrading applications

-Just like with Chocolatey, you will get the possibility to update/upgrade apps.
-It’s very easy to upgrade the apps, you only need to specify the upgrade parameter and which app you want to update.
+Just like with Chocolatey, you will be able to update/upgrade apps.
+It’s very easy to upgrade apps; you only need to specify the upgrade parameter and which app you want to update.

 Or use the “list option” to check if a new version is available.